 Expected number of participants: 250+

 Germany aims to have 80% of its electricity consumption come from renewable energy sources by 2030.
 This is part of a broader goal of achieving net-zero emissions by 2045.
 The country aims to significantly increase its wind energy capacity by 2030, targeting 115 gigawatts (GW) of onshore wind and 30 GW of offshore wind.
 Germany also aims to achieve a solar power capacity of 215 GW by 2030.
 She also aims to have 15 GW/57 GWh of battery energy storage capacity by 2030, a fortyfold increase compared to current levels.
 According to the updated National Hydrogen Strategy, Germany wants to achieve 10 GW of installed electrolyser capacity for green hydrogen production by 2030.
 Germany’s energy industry expects the costs for making the country’s energy system climate neutral to amount to more than 720 billion euros by 2030.
 Against the background of those ambitious plans, the Future Energy Forum Germany will bring together key renewable energy experts charged with making those ambitions come true.
+The Voice of Renewables – events team are looking forward to meeting you in Munich.

 Date: November 11th, 2026.
-Venue: Berlin.
+Venue: Munich.

 Expected number of participants: 250+